laurenadachi/laurenadachi.github.io/hardware.md

             Working with the other leaders to ensure cohesive integration of all subsystems
         </li>
         <li>
-            Holding trainings for new members--KiCAD, digital and analog circuits, radio modulation and demodulation, and creating hardware for embedded systems
+            Holding <a href="https://brownspace.org/training-resources/">trainings</a> for new members--KiCAD, digital and analog circuits, radio modulation and demodulation, and creating hardware for embedded systems
         </li>
   </ul>